clipperhouse/netlify/content/makings-of-a-strategy.md

 A good strategy is a **hypothesis**.
 Another word for “accountable” is **testable**.

 We lose some bets; this is normal and good.
-We make decide to double down or to cut losses, and we do so crisply.
+We may decide to double down or to cut losses, and we do so crisply.

 ### Researched

 A strategy is expected to do its homework.
 We **talk to users** and their proxies.

-We engage with data scientists — not for the numbers, but for epistemology.
+We engage with data scientists — not for the numbers, but for the epistemology.
 The data scientists I know are great at turning **philosophies into hypotheses**.
 They describe what is knowable, and what is not, and why that’s OK.

 We characterize **uncertainty**.
 When we make assumptions, we label them as such, and we don’t mistake them for facts.
 We [understand Bayes](https://en.wikipedia.org/wiki/Bayesian_inference).